camilotejeiro/kicad_cat_library/kicad_cat_library_conventions.md

 When building components:

-1. Follow the guidelines in this document first.
+1. Follow the guidelines in this document first

-2. Check to make sure you meet compliance with official KLC.
+2. Check to make sure you meet compliance with official KLC

 ## 1. General Rules
 ---